 - (a) The Employer shall provide a mutually acceptable group life plan with benefits equivalent to triple an employee's annual salary.
-The Employer will pay the entire premium for group life insurance for BCGEU Faculty effective January 1, 2001. - (b) Employees shall, as a condition of employment, enrol in the Group Life Plan. - (c) The Group Life Plan shall include the following provisions for accidental dismemberment: - loss of both hands or feet the principal sum; - (2) loss of sight of both eyes the principal sum; - (3) loss of one hand and one foot the principal sum; - (4) loss of one hand or one foot and sight of one eye the principal sum; - (5) loss of one hand or one foot one-half the principal sum; - (6) loss of sight of one eye one-half the principal sum. - (d) Spousal and optional life insurance, at the total expense of the employee, shall be offered.
-Coverage to be within the limits of the employee's insurance coverage as set out in Clause 24.4(a) above or up to a maximum of triple Step 1 annual salary, subject to carrier approval.
+The Employer will pay the entire premium for group life insurance for BCGEU Faculty. - (b) Employees shall, as a condition of employment, enrol in the Group Life Plan. - (c) The Group Life Plan shall include the following provisions for accidental dismemberment: - (1) loss of both hands or feet the principal sum; - (2) loss of sight of both eyes......the principal sum; - (3) loss of one hand and one foot the principal sum:

+- (4) loss of one hand or one foot and sight of one eye.....the principal sum; - (6) loss of sight of one eye one-half the principal sum. - (d) Spousal and optional life insurance, at the total expense of the employee, shall be offered.
+Coverage to be within the limits of the employee's insurance coverage as set out in Clause 24.4(a) above or up to a maximum of triple (3) Step 1 annual salary, subject to carrier approval.